dortoo/100-days-of-code/log.md

 **Today's Progress**: 1 hour in the evening again, worked on Exercise 3 of Chapter 4(Eloquent Javascript).
 Pretty hard exercise, but starting to get the grasp of how to start building the program.

 **Thoughts:** Pretty big jump in difficulty with this exercise.
 I like it because i can test new things and see which one works and which one doesn't.

+### Day 2: January 21, 2019

+**Today's Progress**: 1 hour in the eve, still on Exercise 3 of Chapter 4.
+Have to learn how to transform an array into an object, and to increasingly add more objects as the for loop does its looping(to create an object list).

+**Thoughts:** Elon Musk said once "life is about learning to ask the right questions" and it's what i did today.
+Got through some stack overflow questions, learned new things, getting closer and closer to solving it :)